LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 called) when the `debug` flag is turned on.
 Note that this doesn't require compiling the tests in debug mode: you simply toggle the flag to toggle the debug messages.
-Also note that the `print_message/3` goals are suppressed by compiler when compiling with the `optimize` flag turned on.
+Also note that the `print_message/3` goals are suppressed by the compiler when compiling with the `optimize` flag turned on.

 Debugging failed tests